rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-10-08-56ce613dc8b9f3af-part-redemption-of-ptcs-of-india-universal-trust-al1-al2-series-a1-a2-a3.md

 source: bse
 stocks: []
 tags:
-- ptc
-- pass-through-certificates
+- catalyst-trusteeship
-- partial-redemption
+- debt-securities
 - face-value-reduction
-- debt-securities
 - india-universal-trust
+- ptc
-- catalyst-trusteeship
+- redemption
 title: Part Redemption of PTCs of India Universal Trust AL1 & AL2 - Series A1, A2
   & A3
 ---